EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2026-06-25-everse-network-news-mattermost-migration/index.md

 ---
-title: "EVERSE Network Members: action required — migrate to our new Mattermost platform by 3rd July"
+title: "EVERSE Network Members: action required — migration to new Mattermost platform"
 draft: false
 date: 2026-06-25T00:00:00Z
 start_date: 2026-06-25T00:00:00Z
 end_date: 2026-06-25T00:00:00Z
 summary: >
     Important information for our Network members!
-    The Mattermost instance currently hosted by Helmholtz will be discontinued on 15 July.
-We are migrating to a new instance hosted by CERN.
-The channels and layout will remain the same.
+    The Mattermost instance currently hosted by Helmholtz was discontinued on 15 July and we have migrated to a new instance hosted by CERN.
+The channels and layout all remain the same.
 Please create your account on the new CERN-hosted instance as soon as possible, and no later than Friday 3rd July, to ensure continuity.

 ---